siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 In Siddhi, when an event comes into a [WindowProcessor](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/processor/stream/window/WindowProcessor.java), it creates an appropriate `expired event` corresponding to the incoming `current event` with the expiring timestamp, and stores that event in the window.
-At the same time `WindowProcessor` also forwards the `current event` to the next processor for further processing.
+At the same time, `WindowProcessor` also forwards the `current event` to the next processor for further processing.
 It uses a scheduler or some other counting approach to determine when to emit the events that are stored in in-memory.
-When the `expired events` meets the condition for expiry based on the window contains, it emits the `expired events` to the next processor.
+When the `expired events` meet the condition for expiry based on the window contains, it emits the `expired events` to the next processor.
-At times like in `window.timeBatch()` there can be cases that needs to emit all the events in-memory at once and the output does not need individual `expired events` values, in this cases the window emits a single `reset event` instead of sending one `expired event` for each event it has stored, so that it can reset the states in one go.
+At times like in `window.timeBatch()` there can be cases that need emitting all the events in-memory at once and the output does not need individual `expired events` values, in this cases the window emits a single `reset event` instead of sending one `expired event` for each event it has stored, so that it can reset the states in one go.
 For the `QuerySelector` aggregations to work correctly the window must emit a corresponding `expired event` for each `current event` it has emitted or it must send a `reset event`.
 In the `QuerySelector`, the arrived `current events` increase the aggregation values, `expired events` decrease the values, and
 `reset events` reset the aggregation calculation to produce correct query output.